JonathanMEdwards/subtext10/doc/language.md

 * Subtext is both a PL and a DB: data is either persistent and transactional, or determinstically computed from such persistent data.
 * What a user can do by direct manipulation of data and what code can do when executed are similar.
 The recorded history of user interactions and external inputs is in fact a program that can replay that history, or be used as raw material for Programming by Demonstration.
 Conversely, a program can be understood as a script that a user could follow to perform the same operations.
 The language syntax and semantics have been designed to make these connections as direct as possible.
 For example, the syntax for replacing a value at a path within a tree, which looks like an assignment statement, is used to record user edits in the history.
 * All code is strict, pure, and referentially transparent.
 * Program execution is materialized as data, completely visible to the programmer using the same UI as for data.
 Materialized execution takes the LISP idea that _syntax is data_ and applies it to semantics: _execution is data_.
-Straight-line code is a record, loops are sequences, and conditionals are discriminated unions.
+Straight-line code is a record, loops are lists, and conditionals are discriminated unions.
 Calling is inlining.
 * Materialized execution has an unconventional semantics: rather than seeing programs as _reducing to results_, they are seen as _expanding to traces_.
 * One IF to rule them all: there is a single mechanism of conditionality: partial programs which either return a result or reject their input.
 Inspired by SNOBOL, this single mechanism provides conventional control structures, backtracking logic, pattern matching, assertions, and data invariants.
 * Programs are not abstract entities, defined in one place then used in others.
 Instead programs, sometimes represented as formulas, compute a result from concrete inputs.
 Any such computation can be reused, with a conventional-looking call syntax, optionally replacing its input values.
 All programs are continuously executing on concrete input values.
 Programs can be edited live, immediately seeing the execution results, as in a spreadsheet.
 * Calling a program is materialized as inlining a copy of it.
 Lexical closures fall out of the way that relative paths within a subtree are mapped through copies.
 * programs can have extra results, which do not need to be captured at the call site as in conventional approaches.
 The extra results of a program are a record.
 Extra results of conditional clauses are combined into a discriminated union.
-The extra results of a loop are collected into a sequence.
+The extra results of a loop are collected into a list.
 * Subtext is statically (parametrically) typed, but types are not mentioned in the language nor error messages.
 Concrete values serve as witnesses of types.
-* There is one kind of sequential collection, which when containing records serves as a table.
+* Lists are homogeneuoulst typed.
+Lists of records serve as a table.
-* Sequences can be tracked by automatically assigning hidden unique IDs to their items.
-Tracking supports stable links into sequences that serve as foreign keys in databases.
+* Lists can be tracked by automatically assigning hidden unique IDs to their items.
+Tracking supports stable links into lists that act like database foreign keys with referential ingegrit maintenance.
 Tracking also supports precise document versioning and mergeing.

 ### Intentionally excluded features